lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 - After that, we iterate over the descriptor set layout descriptor types.
 Remember that a descriptor set layout can reference several descriptor types.
 - For each of the types we get the available descriptors in the current pool.
-- If we do no recognize the descriptor type or we are requesting more descriptors than a single pool can handle (exceeding the physical device limits), we just abort.
+- If we do not recognize the descriptor type or we are requesting more descriptors than a single pool can handle (exceeding the physical device limits), we just abort.
 - If we find no pool with available space we will create a new one.
-- If we have finished iterating over tha available descriptor pools and we have not found one with available space, this means that we need to create another pool.
+- If we have finished iterating over the available descriptor pools and we have not found one with available space, this means that we need to create another pool.
-- Once we have a pool, either because on of the existing ones have enough spare space or because we have created a new one, we create the descriptor set, and update the available space in the associated pool.
+- Once we have a pool, either because one of the existing ones have enough spare space or because we have created a new one, we create the descriptor set, and update the available space in the associated pool.

-The process can still be improved to reduce fragmentation, But I did not want to complicate the code even more.
+The process can still be improved to reduce fragmentation, but I did not want to complicate the code even more.
 In any case, you get the idea and can modify it to be more efficient easily.

 The rest of the functions of the struct are as follows: